 The Rare Fan enemy can't normally be encountered in the game.
 All Virus Battler viruses normally have 2 versions of their Rare version.
 The WindBox family is a notable exception since it contains pulling and pushing versions of the enemy.
 Technically the Rare Fan would have had a different effect from Rare Box and therefore the selectable enemy in the Virus Battler list would not match.
-The Virus Battler allowed for only one versions from the virus family and the Fan wasn't chosen.
+The Virus Battler allowed for only one version from the virus family and the Fan wasn't chosen.

 The Rare Kettle, called Kettle SP in-game, is presumably the Rare-colored version of the Kettle enemy.
 However, Kettle is not selectable in the Virus Battler.
 It was probably excluded due to the way it handles HP which would not function properly with standard enemies and accumulated HP.
 Also note that the color was made specifically for this version.
 Because the Kettle family adds one extra version used exclusively in Heatman's sidequest, the other Rare version could not be included.

 Unused Virus Battler Enemies